top of page

 About

-Rebecca Elizabeth Wood is a distinguished soprano known for her "lyrical passion" and "silvery tone."
-She earned her Graduate Performance Diploma and Masters in Voice from the prestigious Peabody Institute of Johns Hopkins University, complemented by a Bachelor of Music from the University of South Carolina.
-Currently under the guidance of Elizabeth Futral, Distinguished Chair of Vocal Studies at the Peabody Institute, Rebecca's artistry has graced various esteemed opera stages.
+Rebecca earned her Graduate Performance Diploma and Master of Music in Voice from the Peabody Institute of The Johns Hopkins University, and her Bachelor of Music from the University of South Carolina.
+She currently studies with renowned soprano Elizabeth Futral, Distinguished Chair of Vocal Studies at Peabody.

 bottom of page